 Some of you might be thinking that taking out a 5-10/1 ARM is too risky.
 You plan to live in the property for much longer.
 If you think you’re going to live in your house for much longer than 10 years, the data shows otherwise.

-The average duration one lives in and owns a home is about 10 years in 2021.
+The average duration one lives in and owns a home is about 11 years as of 2022.
 Therefore, taking out a 30-year fixed rate mortgage makes little sense.
 Not only will you be paying a higher interest rate, but you’ll also likely sell your home or maybe even pay off your mortgage in under 10 years.

-A 21.5-year overestimation of ownership is a serious miscalculation based on the data at hand.
+A 19-year overestimation of ownership is a serious miscalculation based on the data at hand.
 Even if you end up owning your home for longer than a 10/1 ARM, you still have plenty of time to pay down more debt before the interest rate resets, refinance your mortgage, or set aside more money for potentially higher monthly payments.

 If you plan to live in your house for 10 years, taking out a 10/1 ARM is the most ideal loan duration.
 A 10/1 ARM is usually between 0.25% – 0.5% cheaper than a 30-year fixed-rate mortgage.

 Here’s what I did with some of my mortgages since 2003: